oliverzh2000/wen-reader/README.md

 All data — including imported books — stays on your device.

-For App Store purposes, WenReader falls under **“Data Not Collected.”**
+For App Store purposes, Wen Reader falls under **“Data Not Collected.”**

 ---

 ## Open Source & Community

-WenReader is free and open source as a small contribution back to the Chinese-learning community.
+Wen Reader is free and open source as a small contribution back to the Chinese-learning community.
 I’m a heritage speaker who only began seriously learning Chinese in 2023, and reading native books played a huge role in helping me reconnect with the language.
 As a software developer, building this app felt like the most natural way to give something back — especially since this is the exact tool I always wished I had.

-If you find WenReader useful, have ideas, or want to help shape its future, I’d love to hear from you.
+If you find Wen Reader useful, have ideas, or want to help shape its future, I’d love to hear from you.
 Issues, feedback, and pull requests are very welcome.

 You can reach me at oliverzh2000@gmail.com